eramons/techblog/content/post/raspi_radio.md

 ```
 For the first test, I connected the HDMI output of the raspberry Pi to the HDMI input of our living-room home cinema system.
 The speakers of the system are pasive speakers, but the system has already an amplifier and a DAC (Digital Analog Converter) built on it.

-To test later directly directly with other passive speakers, I would need an analog audio output and an amplifier: the HiFiBerry Miniamp.
-At the moment of this first test it was already ordered but still on its way to me and was supposed to arrive in a couple of days.
+_I would test later connecting passive speakers directly.
+For that, I would need analog audio output and therefore a DAC and an amplifier: the HiFiBerry Miniamp.
+At the moment of this first test it was already ordered but still on its way, it was supposed to arrive in a couple of days._

 I would like the music to keep playing between reboots: